NikhilShetty2004/Location-Flow/README.md

-# Map-Explore - MERN Stack Travel App
+# Map-Explore - MERN Stack

 Map-Explore is a full-stack travel application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It allows users to pin their visited locations on a map, add reviews for those locations, and view reviews posted by other users for places they intend to visit.
 The application utilizes the Mapbox API for map integration and provides a seamless experience for travel enthusiasts.